 - Select the menu item SERIAL INTERFACE under OPTIONS in the menu bar.
 CLV Setup shows the current settings of the communication parameters of the PC in the COM PARAMETERS dialog box. - 3.
-Ensure that the communication parameters of the PC and ICR are identical (connected COM port, 9,600 bd, 8 data bits, 1 stop bit, no parity) - 4.
-Confirm the dialog box with "OK".
+Ensure that the communication parameters of the PC and ICR are identical (connected COM port, 9,600 bd, 8 data bits, 1 stop bit, no parity) - Confirm the dialog box with "OK".
 CLV Setup attempts to communicate with the ICR again.

-If it is successful, it displays "Connected" in the status bar on the bottom, right-hand side.

-Click In the toolbar.
+If it is successful, it displays "Connected" in the status ba - If it is successful, it displays "Connected" in the status bar on the bottom, right-hand side. - Click In the toolbar.
 CLV Setup then copies the current parameter set from the RAM of the ICR to its database and displays the values on the tabs.